HomeUS CoinsEarly American CoppersThe Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

 Greg Reynolds

-Greg Reynolds has carefully examined the vast majority of the greatest U.S. coins and most of the finest classic U.S. type coins.
-He personally attended sales of the Eliasberg, Pittman, Newman and Gardner Collections, among other landmark events.
+Greg Reynolds has carefully examined a majority of the greatest U.S. coins and most of the finest classic U.S. type coins.
+He personally attended sales of the Eliasberg, Pittman, Newman, and Gardner Collections, among other landmark events.
 Greg has also covered major auctions of world coins, including the sale of the Millennia Collection.
-In addition to more than two hundred analytical columns for CoinWeek and at least fifty articles for CoinLink, Reynolds has contributed hundreds of articles to Numismatic News newspaper and related publications.
-For three years in a row, he has been the winner of the ‘Best All-Around Portfolio’ award of the NLG.
-Greg has also won NLG awards for individual articles, for a series of articles on the Eric Newman Collection, and for best column published on a web site.
-Reynolds is available for private consultations: insightful10{a}gmail.com
+In addition to more than four hundred analytical columns for CoinWeek and at least 50 articles for CoinLink, Reynolds has contributed hundreds of articles to Numismatic News newspaper and related publications.
+Greg is also a multi-year winner of the ‘Best All-Around Portfolio’ award from the NLG, as well as awards for individual articles, a series of articles on the Eric Newman Collection, and for best column published on a web site.

 Related Articles